tallforasmurf/CoBro/README.md

 a good way to read comics because it lacks the three best features of Comictastic:

-* A scrolling list of names that can be clicked to show a comic instantly;
+* It shows a list of names that can be clicked to show a comic instantly;

 * It starts pre-loading comics as soon as the program launches;